Sembiyankandiyur

-Sembiyankandiyur is an archaeological site in Nagapattinam district in Tamil Nadu, India.
+Sembiyankandiyur is an archaeological site in Mayiladuthurai District in Tamil Nadu, India.

 Archaeological excavations

 Excavations in 2006

 In early 2006, a polished Neolithic celt (tool) that had engravings resembling the Indus script was found by a school teacher V. Shanmuganathan.
 The celt, a polished hand-held stone axe, has four Indus Valley signs on it.
 The artefact with the script was dated to 1500 B.C.

 The four signs were identified by epigraphists of the Tamil Nadu Department of Archaeology, according to its Special Commissioner, T. S. Sridhar.
 Iravatham Mahadevan, one of the world's foremost experts on the Indus script, believed that this discovery was very strong evidence that the Neolithic people of Tamil Nadu and the Indus Valley people "shared the same language, which can only be Dravidian and not Indo-Aryan."
 He added that before this discovery, the southernmost occurrence of the Indus script was at Daimabad, Maharashtra on the Pravara River in the Godavari Valley.
 The possibility of the celt coming from North India was also ruled out as the material of this stone was of peninsular origin.

 Suggestions that the Indus script were used to record a language are disputed.
 It is not clear if these symbols constitute a script used to record a language, and the subject of whether the Indus symbols were a writing system is controversial.
 In spite of many attempts at decipherment, it is undeciphered, and no underlying language has been identified.
 There is no known bilingual inscription.
 The script does not show any significant changes over time.

 The discovery of this celt caused a stir in archaeological circles.
 Subsequently, the Archaeological Survey of India decided to excavate the Sembiyankandiyur site to find out its antiquity and fix the chronology.

 Four trenches were laid at the place where the celt with the engravings were found.
 Important findings from the trenches were bowls, dishes, broken urns, full-size urns and other articles.
 Eight urns were found to be aligned in a particular manner, three of them with human bones.
 Some urns had ritual pots inside.
 Some pots and sherds have thumb-nail impressions on them.

 Full-shape pots had the graffiti depicting a fish, a ‘damaru’, sun, star and a swastika.
 Geometric designs and marks depicting fish, sun and star and graffiti marks are often found on black-and-red ware and black ware, with the symbols sometimes repeated.